imagingofthings/pyFFS/joss_paper/paper.md

 magnitude faster for computing the 2-D FS coefficients of $1000\times1000$ samples and nearly two orders of magnitude faster for 2-D interpolation.
-As the purpose of this paper is to present the library, how to use it, and some benchmarking results, we refer to [this technical report](https://arxiv.org/abs/2110.00262) for mathematical presentations and proofs of the FFS algorithm and the CZT-based interpolation.
+As the purpose of this paper is to present the library, how to use it, and some benchmarking results, we refer to [this report](https://arxiv.org/abs/2110.00262) for mathematical presentations and proofs of the FFS algorithm and the CZT-based interpolation.